 About This Recipe

 Julekage is a traditional Scandinavian bread recipe that is made with dried fruits.
 It makes an excellent snack and is wonderful toasted and spread with whipped honey.
-You can also use it to make French Toast.
+You can also use it to make a fabulous and unusual French Toast.
+It’s traditional for Christmas.

 I don’t like most candied fruit, especially candied pineapple, so I use dried fruits, along with organic maraschino cherries in this excellent recipe.
-You can use mixed candied fruit or any combination of dried fruits you’d like.
+You can use mixed candied fruit or any combination of dried fruits you’d like in this wonderful bread recipe.

 This is an ambitious recipe but well worth it.
 There’s just no comparison between the real thing and a version you buy in a store.